- US stock futures tumbled 2% after President Donald Trump tested positive for COVID-19.

 - “Stock futures are certainly going down at time of writing, however.
 Risk is off there,” Rabobank strategists said in a note.

 - Visit Business Insider’s homepage for more stories.

-Global equity markets and oil fell sharply on Friday, while gold rallied after US president Donald Trump said he and his wife had tested positive for coronavirus, sparking a rush to safe-haven assets and a jump in overall volatility.
+Global equity markets and oil plunged on Friday, while gold spiked after US president Donald Trump said he and his wife had tested positive for coronavirus.

 Trump, who faced off against Democratic rival Joe Biden in a televised debate on Tuesday, got tested for the disease along with his wife, Melania, after his close confidant and White House counselor, Hope Hicks, tested positive earlier this week.

 “It seems that the knee-jerk reaction was first to sell USD a little instead, at least until markets can work out exactly how this potentially plays out.
 Stock futures are certainly going down at time of writing, however.
 Risk is off there,” Rabobank strategists said in a note.